AdaCore/training_material/courses/ada_essentials/140_access_types/02-access_types.rst

      type String_Access_T is access all String;
      String_Ptr_1 : String_Access_T := new String(1..10);

-* The object can be created by copying an existing object - using a qualifier
+* The object can also be created by copying an existing object - using a qualifier

   .. code:: Ada